Edit the Portal's Menu Structure

 -

-Suitable for a small number of entries that should be reached quickly, such as imprint, contact or similar.
+Suitable for a small number of entries that need to be accessed quickly, such as the legal notice, contact information, etc.

-"Standard", "Mobile" and "Quicklinks" can be assigned as menu content to the different menu elements that you use in the layout.
-They can also be integrated in the layout properties.
-All menu items contained here are shown as quicklinks
+"Standard," "Mobile," and "Quicklinks" can be assigned as menu content to the various menu items you use in the layout.
+In addition, they can be incorporated into the layout properties.
+All menu items included are displayed as quick links.

 Title

-In the right-hand area, the title of each menu structure can be edited.
+In the right-hand pane, you can edit the title of the respective menu structure.

 Multilingualism

-Opens a dialog in which the title can be entered in multiple languages.
+Opens a dialog box where the title can be entered in multiple languages.

-Menu folders are displayed in the tree view of the menu structure with this symbol.
-The properties of a menu folder are shown on the right when you select it on the left in the tree or table structure.
+icon in the tree view of the menu structure.
+On the right side, you'll see the properties of a menu folder when it is selected in the tree or table structure on the left.

 Title

-The title of the menu folder can be edited here.
+You can edit the title of the menu folder here.

 Multilingualism

-Opens a dialog in which the title can be entered in multiple languages.
+Opens a dialog box where the title can be entered in multiple languages.

-With this option, no start page will be loaded in the application area initially - the area will remain empty.
+With this option, no home page is initially loaded in the application area—the area remains blank.

-Here, each menu item can be assigned its own portal page, on which any combination of portlets from the portal applications can be displayed in the browser.
-Select the corresponding portal page from the drop-down list.
+Here, each menu item can be assigned its own portal page, on which any combination of portlets from the portal applications is displayed in the browser.
+Select the desired portal page from the drop-down list.

-Opens a dialog, where new portal pages can be defined.
+Opens a dialog box where new portal pages can be defined.

-Opens a dialog where a new portal page can be created or the name of an existing portal page can be edited.
+Opens a dialog box where you can create a new portal page or edit the name of an existing portal page.

-The name of the portal page can be edited here.
-Then click on "OK" to save the changes and close the dialog again.
+You can edit the name of the portal page here.
+Then click "OK" to save the changes and close the dialog box.

 Deletes the currently selected portal page.